ahmedovadin/node-custom-repository/README.md

  - http://localhost:4000/articles/flowers
  - http://localhost:4000/articles/3/summer?lang=en&title=y

-6. to view short documentation follow the link: http://localhost:4000/api-docs
+6. to view a short documentation follow the link: http://localhost:4000/api-docs

 Thank you for your attention and time.